sourcegraph/learn/posts/how-to-use-python-exception-chaining.md

 type: posts
 ---

-There might be times when an exception is thrown in Python and you might want to wrap that exception in another one (to provide more information).
+There may be times when an exception is thrown in Python and you might want to wrap that exception in another one in order to provide more information.
 You can accomplish this while providing messages for both exceptions in a full traceback.

-Here we will observe the difference between this type of chaining and cases where an exception is raised due to an error in handling another exception.
+Here, we will observe the difference between this type of chaining and cases where an exception is raised due to an error in handling another exception.

 ## An exception occurring during the handling of another exception